gotchoices/MyCHIPs/doc/Dialogs.md

 ### Peer to Peer Tally Request
 Typically any first-time connection between two sites will be a request for a new tally.
-The only exception to this is if a site is also acting as a [Referee](/doc/Protocol.md#referee-queries) in which case it will be expected to accept lift timeout queries from essentially anyone.
+A notable exception to this is if a site is also acting as a [Referee](/doc/Protocol.md#referee-queries) in which case it will be expected to accept lift timeout queries from essentially anyone.